hdfiresky/Dramaverse/backend.md

     ```bash
     npm run dev
     ```
-    The first time you run this, the server will automatically create the `dramas.db` file, run all necessary schema migrations, and load the drama data into memory before starting.
+    The first time you run this, the server will automatically create the `dramas.db` file, run all necessary schema migrations, create the default `admin` user, and load the drama data into memory before starting.

 2.  **Seed the Database with Data (One-Time Command)**:
     This command now only populates the tables with data from `dramas.json`.
 You only need to run this once after the initial setup, or again if you update `dramas.json`.